-The department has a pre-purchasing website in which to request an order for the department to process.
-You should use this website to request approvals for purchases using AggieBuy, such as equipment for your lab or research.
+Purchasing.
+The department has a pre-purchasing system to place an order for the department to process.
+You should use this website to request approvals for purchases using AggieBuy, such as supplies or equipment for your lab or research, or external sample analysis.
 The website can be found at http://prepurchasing.ucdavis.edu.
 Place a note in the pre-purchasing system letting us know that you placed a "cart" in Aggie Buy.
-Please email Corinne Esser at caesser@ucdavis.edu to be added as a user on the pre-purchasing system.
+Please email Noemi Olvera at jerolvera@ucdavis.edu to be added as a user on the pre-purchasing system.